emel333/house-price-predict/README.md

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/corr-baths-sqftliving.png "Bathrooms-SqftLiving Correlation")

-### R2 value higher than 0.80 achieved for "pre-normalized" Model using Training dataset, without more subjective variables like "grade" or "condition"
+### R2 value higher than 0.80 achieved for "pre-normalized" model using training dataset, without more subjective variables like "grade" or "condition" included

 The "grade" and "condition" variables, being more subjective in nature, proved to be unnecessary for achieving an R-squared north of 0.80.
-It turns out that evaluating zipcode, livable square footage and the existence of a bastement show initial signs of a reliable home priced prediction model.
+It turns out that evaluating zipcode, livable square footage and the existence of a basement show initial signs of a reliable home priced prediction model.

 ![alt text](https://github.com/emel333/house-price-predict/blob/main/first-model.png "Pre-Normalized Data Model (Before normalization)")